CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: end_argmax
    :dedent:

-After that we upscale the mask using CVCUDA to the size of the original input images so that we can later overlay the mask onto the image.
+After that we upscale the mask using CVCUDA to the size of the original inputs so that we can later overlay the mask onto them.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python